contentful/contentful-migration/README.md

 ## Authentication

-To get content from Contentful, an app should authenticate with an with an OAuth bearer token.
+To get content from Contentful, an app should authenticate with an OAuth bearer token.

 If you want to use this SDK for a simple tool or a local app that you won't redistribute or make available to other users, you can get an API key for the Management API at our [Authentication page](https://www.contentful.com/developers/docs/references/authentication/).